GSS-Cogs/family-trade/datasets/ONS-Exports-of-services-by-country-by-modes-of-supply/spec.md

 	Rename 'Direction' to 'Flow' and change value to 'exports' and reference back to column (info.json) in ref_common/codelists 'Country':
 		codelist needs to be created.
-Split string and use 2/3 alpha/numerical code for notation and the rest for Label:
+Split string and use 2/3 alpha/numerical code for value and notation and the rest for Label:
 			Label,       Notation, Parent Notation, Sort Priority
 			World Total, W1,     ,                , 1
 	'Mode':